robinwyss/ace-box-appsec-ungaurd/README.md

-# ace-box-sandbox-easytravel
+# ace-box-appsec-ungaurd

-This ACE-BOX external use case is an example on how to get an easy sandbox running with EasyTravel deployed!
+This ACE-BOX external use case deploys unguard.

 ## Components deployed